Eelgrass beds and artificial reefs

 In Skåne’s parts of the Kattegat, large parts of the deep seabed consist of soft sediments.
 Since bottom trawling was banned in parts of the southern Kattegat in 2009, the bottom fauna has recovered, which has led to increased biodiversity.
 This has benefited species such as sea pens (coral animals) and crayfish.
 The area also contains important spawning grounds for cod in the Kattegat.
 Along the coast, there are hard bottoms with reefs covered in macroalgae, mussel beds and sandbanks, both with and without vegetation.
 The varied bottom structure and vegetation contribute to a high species richness.

-Eelgrass meadows to be restored
+Eelgrass beds to be restored

-Rock reefs will be restored in two locations: off Segelstorpsstrand in the northern part of Skälderviken, and off Landskrona in the central part of Öresund.
+Stone reefs will be restored in two locations: off Segelstorpsstrand in the northern part of Skälderviken, and off Landskrona in the central part of Öresund.
 The sites have been chosen based on an overall analysis of conditions, positive effects and risk of conflicts.
 The stone volumes will be placed in a way that creates surfaces for growing organisms and small and large cavities and hiding places.
 This will benefit organisms such as mussels and seaweed, as well as small and large fish and crustaceans.
-The effects of the stone reef on the environment and organisms in the immediate area will be monitored in several ways.
+The effects of the Stone reef on the environment and organisms in the immediate area will be monitored in several ways.
 Rock placement is planned for fall 2026.

 Expected impacts